htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :index:`CLASSAD_USER_MAPFILE_<name>` is not defined for the
     given name.

-    The format for the map file and map data is the same as the format for the security unified map file (see :ref:`admin-manual/security:the unified map file for authentication`
+    The format for the map data is the same as the format for the security unified map file (see :ref:`admin-manual/security:the unified map file for authentication`
     for details).